-- 202. Romania has embarked upon a course of rapid industrialization.
-The motivation behind this drive for industrialization is probably a desire for the high living standards and prestige historically associated with industrial economies and a desire to avoid the vulnerability of predominantly agrarian economies to weather and volatile world markets for agricultural goods.
-However, such a policy can be pursued only at a very high price.
-Romania cannot afford to finance simultaneously a balanced investment package in industry and the necessary investment in agricultural improvements. - 103.
-As discussed in the preceeding agriculture section, Romanian agriculture is operating well below its capacity, given today's technology.
-Perhaps Romania is wise in going through a "tooling-up" process, that is rapid industrialization, for longterm economic development.
-On the other hand, by not exploiting the full potential of the agricultural sector, Romania has had to for go convertible currency earnings which might have been realized if agricultural output had been expanded to meet the demand of the However, if the optimistic projections of world cereal production (based on the development of high-yield strains of wheat, rice, etc..) are accurate, then it seems apparent that world markets for cereals will become less and less profitable Since Romania is already self-sufficient in as time passes. domestically-producible foodstuffs, there appears to be little reason why Romania should expect anything but deterioration in the export demand for her surplus cereal production over the long term.
-(Of course, the picture would be much more favourable for Romania of the EEC and the United States liberalized their protectionist tariff policies with respect to agricultural imports).
-Investment in agriculture would likely be best directed at the production of commodities with a high income elasticity of demand in export markets, such as wine or industrial crops, the demand for which will rise with industrialization at home and abroad. - 104.
-Given that a political fiat dictates a policy of rapid industrialization, it is sensible to ask whether Romania is rationally allocating its limited investment funds among alternative industrial sectors.
-The important factors include Romania's natural and human resources and the present and potential domestic and export markets for the industrial goods produced.
-The extent to which Romania is investing in industries with a natural resource base has been discussed in the earlier section on industry.
-The record in this respect is reasonable, given two additional factors, namely that Romania must develop import substitution industries to conserve her limited supply of convertible currency and Romania's desire to remain economically independent of the Soviet Union. - 105.
-Romania, a country emerging from an agarian past, is currently engaged in the transformation of peasant labour to industrial labour.
+103. Rumania has embarked upon a course of rapid industrialisation.
+The emphasis on the development of certain heavy industries in the early 1950's was probably to a large extent ideological, but in recent years nationalism has been a force of considerable importance.
+There is a desire for the high living standards and the prestige historically associated with industrial economies and a desire to avoid the vulnerability of predominantly agrarian economies to weather and volatile world markets for industrial goods.
+Rumania has pursued this policy with great determination in face of considerable political pressure from CMEA, and is strongly resisting any decisions against her own national interest.
+Her industrialisation policy, however, can be pursued only at a price: she cannot afford to finance simultaneously a balanced investment package in industry and the necessary investment in agricultural improvements.

+104. As discussed in the preceding agriculture section, Rumanian agriculture is operating well below its capacity, given today's technology.
+Perhaps Rumania is wise in going through a "tooling-up" process, that is, rapid industrialisation, for long-term economic development.
+On the other hand, by not exploiting the full potential of the agricultural sector, Rumania has had to forego convertible currency earnings which might have been realised if agricultural output had been expanded to meet the demand of the 1960's.
+However, if the optimistic projections of world cereal production (based on the development of high-yield strains of wheat, rice etc.) are accurate, then it seems apparent that world markets for cereals will become less and less profitable as time passes.
+Since Rumania is already self-sufficient in domestically producible foodstuffs, there appears to be little reason why Rumania should expect anything but deterioration in the export demand for her surplus cereal production over the long-(Of course, the picture would be much more favourable for Rumania if the EEC and the United States liberalised their protectionist tariff policies with respect to agricultural imports.)
+Investment in agriculture would likely be best directed at the production of commodities with a high income elasticity of demand in export markets, such as wine or industrial crops, the demand for which will rise with industrialisation at home and abroad.

+106. Rumania, a country emerging from an agrarian past, is currently engaged in the transformation of peasant labour to industrial labour.
 The country has a considerable fund of industrial skills and experience in the petroleum industry.
 The adaptation of imported technology and equipment to suit local conditions and materials will generate a demand for domestic research facilities.

-106. Hoever, an important problem arises when the export market for Romanian machinery and equipment is examined. the past, Romanian industrial products have been of insufficient quality to compete in western markets.
-Success in selling to convertible currency countries has been mainly limited to primary products such as cereals, timber and petroleum. much of the positive effect of machinery, equipment and technology imported from the West in the last few years has not had time to be reflected in production.
-It generally takes several years before a plant is completed and operating smoothly. the long run, Romania may achieve considerable success in expanding exports from the chemical industry, for example.
+107. However, an important problem arises when the export market for Rumanian machinery and equipment is examined.
+In the past, Rumanian industrial products have been of insufficient quality to compete in Western markets.
+Success in selling to convertible currency countries has been mainly limited to primary products such as cereals, timber and petroleum.
+Yet much of the positive effect of machinery, equipment and technology imported from the West in the last few years has not had time to be reflected in production.
+It generally takes several years before a plant is completed and operating smoothly.
+In the long run, Rumania may achieve considerable success in expanding exports from the chemical industry, for example.
 In order to sell the manufactured goods of other industrial branches, output must first meet the high quality standards set by international trade.
 Market research and aggressive sales policy are also essential if hard currency export earnings are to be significantly increased.

-EASTERN EUROPE : STATISTICAL PROFILE, 1967
+EASTERN EUROPE: STATISTICAL PROFILE, 1967